M-Amin-Kiani/unit-conversions/README.md

-# unit-conversions
+# mathematics
-Some simple unit conversions in mathematics
+Some simple unit conversions + Calculations in mathematics